raylutz/daffodil/README.md

     lod = my_daf.to_lod()

-#### to_dict(irow=0)
+#### to_dict()
 Converts a single row to a dictionary, defaulting to row 0.
 This is convenient if the array has been reduced to a single row, and it can be used conveniently as a single dictionary.

-#### to_list(irow=None, icol=None, unique=False)
+#### to_list(unique=False, flatten=False, astype=(type))
 Convert a single row or column to a list.
-If both irow and icol are None, then return either row 0 or col 0 based on what is found in the array.
-Otherwise, return a single row or column based on the irow or icol parameter.
+Return either row 0 or col 0 based on what is found in the array.
+Select to the desired row or col using indexing.
+Note: to select columns, it is faster to use .col(col_spec) as it does not create an intervening array.

-### columns and row indexing
+### column and row indexing
+Indexing in Daffodil is designed to be expressive but predictable, using a two-dimensional selector similar to NumPy or pandas: daf[row_spec, col_spec].
+If only one selector is provided, it is interpreted as a row selection (daf[row_spec]).
+Row and column selectors may be integers, slices, ranges, lists, or key-based selectors (strings or lists of strings when a keyfield is defined).
+Tuples of strings can be used to specify inclusive ranges by key; use None as a boundary to indicate the beginning or end (e.g., (None, 'r3') or ('r3', None)).
+An empty list ([]) selects nothing, while : or slice(None) selects all.

+Selections operate differently on rows and columns due to the underlying list-of-lists storage model.
+Row selections return views (references to the original rows), so modifying the result will affect the source data.
+Column selections, however, produce new arrays (copies), since extracting columns requires constructing new row lists.
+Column selection follows the order of the selector (e.g., daf[:, [2, 1]] returns columns in that order), effectively allowing reordering as part of selection.
+Indexing always returns a Daf object; to extract values, chain with .to_value() (for single-cell arrays) or .to_list() (for one-dimensional arrays such as a single row or column).

 The base array in a Daffodil instance can be indexed with row and column index numbers, starting at 0.
 In addition, columns and rows can be named.
 Column names are generally established from the header line in the source csv file.
 Column and row names are optional.
-If column names exist, they must be unique, exist, and be hashable.
+If column names exist, they must be unique and be hashable.
 For ease of use, and to separate them from numerical indices, they should be strings.

 Rows are also indexed numerically or optionally with a indexing column.
 This indexing column, unlike the column names, is included in the array.
 Again, it is most convenient for it to be str type, and must be hashable.
 To estabish a column for indexing, the 'keyfield' is set to the column name.

-For fast lookups of rows and columns, dictionaries are used to look up the row and column indices. the row key dictionary kd is built only when needed even if a keyfield is specified.
+For fast lookups of rows and columns, dictionaries are used to look up the row and column indices.
+The row key dictionary kd is built only when needed even if a keyfield is specified.
 If no selections are performed, then kd will remain invalidated.

 #### return column names defined

-    my_daf.columns()
+    my_daf.columns() -- returns a list of column names derived from the header dict hd.

 #### return list of row keyfield values, if keyfield is defined.

     my_daf.keys(astype='list'|'view')

 Note: keys will be returned as KeyView type if 'view' is specified for astype parameter.
 In this case, containment test are much faster, and there is no conversion to a list.

 ### Indexing: inspecting values in a daf array